-The SERVICE PROVIDER agrees to maintain all relevant records and information necessary to document compliance pursuant to Palm Beach County Code, Chapter 2, Article III, Sections 2-71 through 2-80.13 and any revisions thereto, and will allow the COUNTY to inspect such records.
+The SERVICE PROVIDER agrees to maintain all relevant records and information necessary to document compliance with the Palm Beach County Code and will allow the COUNTY to inspect such records.

 ARTICLE 8 - FEDERAL AND STATE TAX

 The COUNTY is exempt from payment of Florida State Sales and Use Taxes.
 The COUNTY will sign an exemption certificate submitted by the SERVICE PROVIDER.
 The SERVICE PROVIDER shall not be exempted from paying sales tax to its suppliers for materials used to fulfill contractual obligations with the COUNTY, nor is the SERVICE PROVIDER authorized to use the COUNTY'S Tax Exemption Number in securing such materials.